• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 Example #1: The Wrong Persona

 Let's say you're a B2B electronics manufacturer that serves OEMs.
-You make printed circuit boards (PCBs) that go inside gas meters, mining equipment, and construction vehicles.
+You make printed circuit boards (PCBs) inside gas meters, mining equipment, and construction vehicles.
 And you want to emphasize that you offer post-sale support.

-Bad keyword: "electronics repair."
-This sounds like a wise choice, right?
 Nope.
-This is going to attract a bunch of 80-year-olds who accidentally downloaded a virus and "want their Windows Vista fixed."
-It could also attract homeowners who want someone local who can fix their air conditioner or TV.
+It will attract a bunch of 80-year-olds who accidentally downloaded a virus and "want their Windows Vista fixed."
+It could also attract homeowners who want someone local to fix their air conditioner or TV.

-Good keyword: "PCB repair services."
-Now you're targeting people who need your specific solution.
+Now, you're targeting people who need your specific solution.
 The traffic you attract is far more likely to be a B2B engineer or purchasing agent, not a grandma or a DIY hobbyist.

 Example #2: The Wrong Time

-Bad keyword: "top locum tenens agencies."
 Down, Fido.
-Remember the intent of this blog post is to educate, not shill your services.
-A reader who doesn't fully understand locum tenens staffing yet is probably not ready to shop agencies.
+Remember, this blog post intends to educate, not shill your services.
+A reader who needs to fully understand locum tenens staffing is still being prepared to shop agencies.

 2. Low Difficulty

-Difficulty is a measurement of how much competition you'll face trying to rank for a given keyword.
+Difficulty is a measurement of how much competition you'll face trying to rank for a given

-As a small business, you probably don't have the time or resources to fight multinational corporations for the top rankings.
-That's why we encouraged you above to find keywords specific to your solution.
+It is best to find B2B keywords specific to your solution.
 Trying to outrank Nike and New Balance for "men's shoes" is probably unwise.

 Example: Unrealistic Expectations

-Bad keyword: "CNC machining."
-This exact search happens 110,000 times per month and carries a difficulty of 71 in SEMrush's tools.
-Do you really think your little website is going to rank for that anytime soon?
+This exact search occurs 110,000 times per month and has a difficulty of 42 in SE Ranking’s tools.
+Is your little website going to rank for that anytime soon?

-Good keyword: "CNC machining aerospace parts."
-Now your blog post will be found for the exact issues/opportunities your most-desired buyers are researching.
-Plus, this longer keyword has "CNC machining" in it anyway -- double win!
+Your blog post will be found for the exact issues/opportunities your most desired buyers are researching.
+Plus, this longer keyword has "CNC machining" in it anyway—double win!

 3. Monthly Search Volume